 John Lennon Wall

 The John Lennon Wall is incredible, and an Instagram must.
 You can take photos of the Beatles/ political inspired graffiti that cover this wall.
 The wall is is etched with graffiti from top to bottom.
 It is a symbol of political frustration particularly during the 1980s.
-These days it is still highly political with us spotting a F*^k Trump sign only days after the election results.
 Try to go early in the morning like we did if you want to get a photo with no other tourists.

 A very short walk away from the wall you will find a very small bridge covered in love locks.
 It is a great place to get a colourful yet romantic shot of the city.